Effects of climate change on health in the United Kingdom: Heat

 The United Kingdom has experienced a significant increase in severe heat waves.
 Increasingly intense and prolonged heat periods can have dire health consequences.
 Extreme heat has already caused the death of people who would not have died without these weather events, especially in cities.
 In England, over the past two decades there were an increasing number of deaths due to heat-related causes.
 For instance, 2,985 all-cause excess deaths – meaning people who are not expected to die during this period – were recorded during the heatwaves of 2022 in England.

 Without climate change mitigation or adaptation measures, heat deaths are projected to increase in the UK due to a combination of climate change and the ageing of population.
 The risk of heat-related death increases with age.
 With no additional adaptation and limited global decarbonisation, heat-related deaths could increase nearly 6-fold from an estimated average of 1,602 deaths per year in the 2007-2018 period to 10,889 deaths per year in the 2050s.
 It is estimated that each 1°C rise in mean temperature is associated with an 18% increased risk of heat-related illness and 35% increased risk of heat-related death.

 Current knowledge regarding the number of heat-related deaths and hospital admissions for UK nations other than England is very limited.
 In Northern Ireland, it is estimated that there are 30 estimated heat-related deaths per year.
 In Scotland there are 70 estimated heat-related deaths per year.
 It is also assumed that impacts in southern Scotland may be similar to those observed in northern England.
 In Wales, there are no official reports or mortality numbers of recent heatwaves, but there are 110 estimated heat-related deaths per year.
-The number of deaths from heat are expected to rise in Scotland, Northern Ireland and Wales too.
+The number of deaths from heat are expected to rise in Scotland, Northern Ireland and Wales.

 Although heat has a negative impact on the health of the entire population, some factors may increase the risk of adverse outcomes.
 People who are at an increased risk of dying from heat exposure include the elderly, young children, those who have low socioeconomic status or pre-existing diseases.
 People over 65 have the highest risk of death.
 The UK has an ageing population, which could contribute to increasing number of deaths related to heat over time.